NumaHOP/NumaHOP/CONTRIBUTING.md

 }
 ```

-### (API 3) Front-end api usage.
+### (API 4) Front-end API usage.

-Similarly in the front-end each back-end controller must have a matching `$ressource` call.
+Similarly in the front-end each back-end controller must have a matching
-With the definition of the route, method, and query parameters.
+`$ressource` call.
+With the definition of the route, method, and query
+parameters.

-Due to how angularjs auto generates the handlers, these are the route expected in the api:
+Due to how AngularJs auto generates the handlers, these are the route expected
+in the API:

 | method | url             | meaning   |
 | ------ | --------------- | --------- |
 | POST   | `/<object>`     | create    |